What is differential geometry: curves and surfaces: Convex surfaces

 \begin{thm}{Exercise} Show that the Gauss curvature of any convex smooth surface is nonnegative at each point. \end{thm}

-\begin{thm}{Exercise} Assume $R$ is a convex body in $\mathbb{R}^3$ bounded by a surface with principal curvatures at most 1.
+\begin{thm}{Advanced exercise} Assume $R$ is a convex body in $\mathbb{R}^3$ bounded by a surface with principal curvatures at most~1.
 Show that $R$ contains a unit ball. \end{thm}

-Recall that a region $R$ in the Euclidean space is called {}\emph{strictly convex} if for any two points $x,y\in R$, any point $z$ between $x$ and $y$ lies in the interior of $R$.
+Recall that a region $R$ in the Euclidean space is called {}\emph{strictly convex} if, for any two points $x,y\in R$, any point $z$ between $x$ and $y$ lies in the interior of~$R$.

-Clearly any open convex set is strictly convex; the cube (as well as any convex polyhedron) gives an example of a non-strictly convex set.
-Recall that a closed convex region is strictly convex if and only if its boundary does not contain a line segment.
+For example, any open convex set is strictly convex.
+The cube (as well as any convex polyhedron) gives an example of a non-strictly convex set.
+Evidently, \textit{a closed convex region is strictly convex if and only if its boundary does not contain a line segment}.

-\begin{thm}{Lemma} Let $z=f(x,y)$ be the local description of a smooth surface $\Sigma$ in tangent-normal coordinates at some point $p\in\Sigma$.
-Assume both principal curvatures of $\Sigma$ are positive at $p$.
+\begin{thm}{Lemma} Let $z=f(x,y)$ be the local description of a smooth surface $\Sigma$ in tangent-normal coordinates at a point $p\in\Sigma$.
+Assume both principal curvatures of $\Sigma$ are positive at~$p$.
 Then the function $f$ is strictly convex in a neighborhood of the origin and has a local minimum at the origin.

-In particular the tangent plane $\T_p$ locally supports $\Sigma$ from outside at $p$. \end{thm}
+In particular, the tangent plane $\T_p$ locally supports $\Sigma$ from the outside at~$p$. \end{thm}

-\parit{Proof.} Since both principal curvatures are positive, by \ref{cor:Shape(ij)}, we have
+\parbf{Proof.} Since both principal curvatures are positive, by \ref{cor:Shape(ij)}, we have